 • dash of cayenne pepper

-• 3/4 cup of half & half or heavy cream
+• 3/4 cup of half & half or heavy cream, I use half & half

-Croutons: Place cubed bread on a baking sheet, drizzle on olive oil, salt & pepper and toss with your hands.
-Bake 10 minutes in a 450° oven.
+Croutons: Place cubed bread on a baking sheet, drizzle over olive oil, salt n pepper and toss and toss with your hands.
+Bake 10 minutes in a 450 degree oven.
+Sprinkle them on that luscious soup!